maulanakevinp/docker-laragon/README.md

 ### Installing

 Follow these steps to install Docker Laragon:
-1. Open Your Ubuntu terminal (WSL) with Run as Administrator
+1. Open Your Ubuntu terminal (WSL)
 ```
 - Search Ubuntu in taskbar Windows
-- Click Run as Administrator
+- or
+- Open your terminal and type `wsl -d Ubuntu`
 ```

 2. Clone the docker-laragon: